analytics-nuts/Comparative-Study-of-Classification-Techniques-on-Credit-Defaults/README.md

 Earlier we have compared the six models based on the measures like error rate and AUC.
 And observed that XGBoost has performed better than the other five models in terms of least error rate and maximum AUC.
 However, in risk management study the confidence of a model on an individual sample to belong to the class predicted by the model is of far more significance rather than just binary classification results like, ‘default’ or ‘non-default’.
 By the term ‘confidence’, we mean the accuracy of predicted probability of default.

 Since the real probability of default is unknown, the ‘Sorting Smoothing Method’, SSM is employed here to estimate the real probability of default.
-Firstly, according to the predictive probability from a model sort the validation or test set in ascending order.
+Firstly, according to the predictive probability from a model we sort the validation or test set in ascending order.
 Then SSM is used to estimate real probability as follows:

 Pi=(Yi-n+……+Yi-1+Yi+Yi+1+…..+Yi+n )/(2*n+1)